rsnazell/pwc-wcc/README.md

 This responsive, screen-reader friendly app renders the current weather and weekly forecast for a given location.
 Users can input a new location and change between metric/imperial units.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It uses TypeScript, Material UI, Styled Components, Jest, React Testing Library.
+It uses React, TypeScript, Material UI, Styled Components, Jest, React Testing Library.

 Weather data is sourced from [OpenWeatherMap](https://openweathermap.org/).
 To limit unnecessary API calls, caching has been implemented using sessionStorage.
 Maximum cache time is 60 mins.